Beginner’s Guide to Driving the Florida Keys Highway

 The Overseas Highway is the southernmost portion of U.S. Route 1, running from Miami to Key West across a chain of islands known as the Florida Keys.
 It stretches about 113 miles and crosses 42 bridges, including the famous Seven Mile Bridge near Marathon.

-What makes this drive special isn’t just the distance.
-It’s the experience.
+What makes this trip special isn’t the drive, but the experience along the way.
 One moment you’re gliding over turquoise water, the next you’re in a colorful beach town with palm trees, seafood shacks, and tiki bars.
 It's a road trip with Caribbean vibes, without ever leaving the U.S.

 This trip is perfect for:

-Couples looking for sunshine, sunsets, and a change of pace
+Couples looking for sunshine, sunsets, and a slower change of pace

 Families wanting beaches, boat rides, and wildlife encounters